themperek/spicebind/README.md

 SpiceBind is a lightweight bridge that enables co-simulation of **analog [ngspice](https://ngspice.sourceforge.io/)** circuits alongside **HDL simulators**.
 This tool allows design engineers to seamlessly integrate SPICE-accurate analog models into their existing digital verification flows.

+⚠️ **Note**: This is an early release.
+We welcome feedback and contributions from the community.

 ### Key Benefits

 - **Preserve Your Existing Flow**: Keep your RTL, testbenches, and waveform viewers unchanged